luohwu/a7v9x0qp4zmnzx78q/README.md

 This is the repository of the UltraBones100k, which is still under development.
 It contains:
 1. **Dataset Access**: Instructions for downloading the dataset.
 2. **Bone Segmentation in Ultrasound Images**: Code and pretrained models for accurate bone segmentation in ultrasound imaging.
+3. **3D Reconstruction from Ultrasound Sweeps** Example code for reconstructing 3D data from ultrasound sweeps and measure the distance

 In case questions, you can create a Github issue within this repository.

 # News
+- 10.06.2025: The code for 3D reconstruction from ultrasound has been added.
+The code provides visualization and distance evaluation against the ground-truth CT model
 - 27.05.2025: We have uploaded the CT bone models for each specimen.
 You can find them under the root folder of each specimen, detailed in the following section `Dataset File Structure`
 - 21.05.2025: Our manuscript has been accepted by Computers in Biology and Medicine, which will be online soon.